Make a Moving Schedule

 The hardest tasks can be so much easier with a basic schedule.
-Create a timeline that will help you keep track of all the to-dos.
-Start with the big dates, like when you need to have a place vacated.
+Create a relocation timeline that will help you keep track of all the to-dos.
+Start with the big dates.
+When do you need to have a place vacated?
 Work backwards from that date giving yourself enough time to have everything wrapped up and cleaned up without feeling stressed.
-Other big dates might include Move In By Date, Back To Work Date, Meet Contractors Date, etc. Fill in other important dates, like when you ought to move belongings into or from storage.
+Other big dates might include Move In By Date.
+Back To Work Date.
+Meet Contractors Date, etc. Fill in other important dates, like when you ought to move belongings into or from storage.

 Pack an Overnight Bag

 It’s funny, but with all the packing that’s going on you might forget to pack an overnight bag.
 You’ll want this for the first night you arrive at your new location.
-It’ll be a lot easier to adjust to your new digs if you can at least find your pajamas and the next day’s clothes and sundries without rooting through boxes.
+It’ll be a lot easier to adjust to your new digs if you can at least find your pajamas.
+You’ll also want your next day’s clothes and sundries without rooting through boxes.

 Think Like a Survivor